JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 27 German People - victims of Political Testament's continued incitement

+Context: In his final Political Testament, dictated in the bunker on April 29, 1945, Hitler exhorted the German people to continue the "merciless resistance" against "international Jewry."
+He blamed the Jews for the war and demanded the meticulous observance of racial laws, leaving a legacy of hatred and destruction.
+He claimed the war was instigated by "international statesmen who were either of Jewish descent or who worked for Jewish interests."

 • ΔOS = -0.10 (Incitement to continue hopeless struggle/racial hatred)
 • VSA = 0.58
 • Tc = 1.00 (Legacy of hatred)